11 Best Construction Scheduling Software Reviewed [2026 Edition]

 • Steep learning curve: Microsoft Project can be complex, and it can take time to learn how to use the software effectively.

-• Expensive: Some users call out cost and limited flexibility or customization compared with newer tools; a few note UX age and Mac/web limitations.
+• Expensive: Some users call out cost and limited flexibility or customization compared with newer tools.

 • Requires Microsoft Office: Microsoft Project requires a Microsoft Office subscription, which can be an additional expense.